 What I really like about this particular disaster planning kit is that it includes forms you can actually use.
 There is a handy child Emergency Card form that can be copied.
-In the appendix there is an Emergency Drill Permission Form as well as an Disaster Drill Checklist and Emergency Supply List that can be copied and used again and again.
+In the appendix, there is an Emergency Drill Permission Form as well as a Disaster Drill Checklist and Emergency Supply List that can be copied and used again and again.

 Make a Plan Poster